WinterCyan/course-code-writings/README.md

-# cs224n-homework
+# course code writings
-homework writings and code for cs224n.
+homework, writings and code for some courses.